 The emergence of Slack as the new collaboration platform for digital workers

 Like Salesforce and Workday for CRM and HR, Slack has emerged as a leading platform for collaboration, one where employees get their work done.
-With its powerful collaboration API, Slack can be so much more than just sending messages between team members.
+With its powerful collaboration API and brand new internal Workflow Builder, Slack can be so much more than just sending messages between team members.
 By putting together Slack capabilities like the events API, message buttons, and the new Slack dialogs, collaboration has become more structured than ever before.
 With this, Slack can now be used as the user interface for complex automations that involve workflows inside and out of Slack.

 The rapid growth of Slack as a cornerstone of collaboration has created both opportunities and confusion around the ‘right’ way to implement workflows in Slack – from custom coding with Slack APIs to using purpose-built Slack Apps, bots, or no-code workflow tools.

 Given how pervasive workflows are across an organization, it’s clear that they must get automated quickly and be adjusted easily.
-For this reason, we find that no-code workflows that can be built by business users and easily integrated with common business apps are the best approach.
+For this reason, we find that no-code workflow that can be built by business users and easily integrated with common business apps is the best approach.

-Slack’s acquisition of the Slack workflow tool Missions.ai underscores the important role workflows play in delivering on the enterprise console vision.
+We applaud Slack for launching its own native no code Workflow Builder after last year’s acquisition of Missions.ai.
+This underscores the important role workflows play in delivering on the enterprise console vision.
 It also validates that the no-code automation approach is the preferred approach and in line with the vision Slack has for enterprise workflows.

 The 3 types of Slack workflows

 There are 3 distinct categories of workflows in the Slack ecosystem.